psf/requests-html/README.rst

 - Mocked user-agent (like a real web browser).
 - Automatic following of redirects.
 - Connection–pooling and cookie persistience.
-- The Requests experience you know and love, with magic parsing abilities.
+- The Requests experience you know and love, with magical parsing abilities.

 Other nice features include: